A lot of resume advice is good, some of it is bad, but it’s difficult to know which is which – especially when it comes to resume formats.

 The High Score Resume always shows the most recent jobs first.
 When people ask about your golf game, vacation travel, or books read, they’re not looking for you to go all the way back to the beginning and tell you about your first one first.
 They typically want to know about the latest.

 Same thing on your resume.
+If your last job was working as an IT security engineer, don’t list your college role as a sales representative first.
 Your most recent experience is the most relevant in the same way that your most recent high score is most relevant to the games you play.

 This is your chance to detail your successes and achievements.